I feel taller! 🔆 My shoulders feel looser! 🔆. My knee stopped hurting!

 Guided Meditation can help you...

 Have you heard of the "nocebo effect?"
-It offers persuasive evidence for the power of your mind.
+It offers persuasive evidence for the power of your mind-body connection.
 In pharmaceutic trials of potential cancer-fighting drugs, some of the control group subjects (the subjects who do not receive the medication but don’t know if they’re receiving it or not), still suffer the side effects of the medication.
-In other words, their hair falls out, not from the medication, but just from believing that they might lose their hair.
+Some subjects' hair falls out, not from the medication, but just from believing that they might lose their hair.

 An acupuncturist friend told me about her patient who received dramatic relief from chronic back pain.
 He happily reported these good results to his physician, who said, Oh, acupuncture!
 That's just the placebo effect!
 The quick-witted patient replied to his doctor, Well, her placebo's better than your placebo!